lacteolus/word2vec/README.md

 * Context for both models is represented as 5 words before and 5 words after the central word
 * AdamW optimizer is used
 * Trained for 5 epochs
+* Vocabulary size is limited by 5000 words
 * Results can be compared with reference [Gensim Word2Vec module](https://radimrehurek.com/gensim/models/word2vec.html)

 ## Repository mirrors